Oaklight/cicada/docs/source/api/index.md

-# API Documentation
+# API References

-Welcome to the API documentation for the project.
+Welcome to the API references for the project.
 Below is a list of available modules:

 ```{toctree}
 :maxdepth: 2